Danielle's Place of Crafts and Activities

 El Ratón the Mouse Tooth Fairy

-A very stretchy baby sock.
-The one I used was 100% polyester.
+A Very Stretchy Baby Sock (The one I used was 100% polyester)

-Tiny rubber bands (You can find these in the hair accessories section of your department store.)
+Tiny Rubber Bands (You can find these in the hair accessories section of your department store.)

-Poly-fil for stuffing the socks
+Poly-fil for Stuffing the Socks

-3. Fill the cuff of the sock with poly-fil so that it is stiff.
+4. Fill the cuff of the sock with poly-fil so that it is stiff.
 This is the body of the mouse.
 (You can add some rice to the top of the cuff to make the mouse bottom heavy.
 This will help is stand up better.)
 Glue the sock closed.

-4. To make the eye sockets insert a threaded and knotted needle into the place you would like one eye pushing it through the head to the other side where you would like the other eye.
+5. To make the eye sockets insert a threaded and knotted needle into the place you would like one eye pushing it through the head to the other side where you would like the other eye.
 Cut off the needle and pull the thread to form the eye sockets.
 Tie the end of the thread to keep the shape.
 Glue eyes to the eye sockets.

-5. Sew on a bead for the nose or glue on a pink pompom.
+6. Sew on a bead for the nose or glue on a pink pompom.

-6. Make whiskers just like you did the eye socket except don't pull the thread tight and leave the tied ends long.
+7. Make whiskers just like you did the eye socket except don't pull the thread tight and leave the tied ends long.

-This craft goes along with the book "Throw Your Tooth on the Roof
+This craft goes along with the book "Throw Your Tooth on the Roof Tooth Traditions from Around the World"

 Go to the Education Crafts Relating to Books Page for more information about this book.